monome/serialosc.maxpat/README.md

 serialosc.maxpat
 ================

-serialosc server for maxmsp enabling connection to monome grids and arcs
+serialosc server for Max/MSP enabling connection to monome grids and arcs